openaps/docs/docs/docs/Customize-Iterate/ifttt-integration.md

 1) Install the Workflow app on your phone from the App Store.

 2) Swipe through the introduction pages, and then you'll be forced to pick a sample workflow to get started.
 (Don't worry, you can delete it in a minute.
 Just pick one and tap through to allow you to progress through the entry screen.
-The `Directions Home` one is pretty easy to get through fast.)
+The `Directions Home` one is pretty easy to get through fast.
+To delete the sample workflow later, simply go to the `My Workflows` main view in the app, click on the `edit` button in upper left corner, tap on the sample workflow app that you want to delete, and then click the trashcan icon in the upper right corner.)

 3) Click `add widget` to add the widget to your phone.
 Then swipe down from the top of your phone (and possibly swipe left) to get into the Today screen.
 Scroll down to the bottom and click "edit" to see a list of available widgets.
 The `Workflow` widget should be on your active widgets list now; you can drag it up to be toward the top, using the three horizontal lines, or wherever you want it placed.
 Click `Done`.